 PR: ESC and GSA appeal to the authorities to urgently facilitate crew changes

-Brussels-As representatives of cargo owners, we appeal to the authorities – the , the European Commission, and national governments – to urgently facilitate crew changes so that supply chains can remain intact through the crisis.
+Brussels-As representatives of cargo owners, we appeal to the authorities – the Organization, the European Commission, and national governments – to urgently facilitate crew changes so that supply chains can remain intact through the crisis.

 Almost every part of the globe has felt the destructive force of COVID 19 pandemic.
 Around 90% of the total volume of international trade is transported using the maritime modes (deepsea and shortsea). have been at the forefront of the crisis from its very outset performing a vital role in keeping goods moving around the planet, including the medical supplies and medicines vital to fight the pandemic.
 Yet, seafarers risk being abandoned by governments that have failed to recognise their essential work and put in place measures necessary to allow them to safely leave their ships to rest and be relieved by colleagues.